Can a murderer inherit from their victim?

 Peter was found hanging in the hallway of their home with an envelope attached to his chest, which recorded that his wife had died at approximately 20:10 on 18 April 2015.
 Sheila was found fully clothed lying peacefully in a reclining chair in the sitting room.
 Next to her was a note from Peter, which recorded the agreement between the couple and that Sheila had been heavily sedated before being smothered by Peter.
 In normal circumstances Peter would have been charged with Sheila’s murder on account of the fact that her dementia meant that she was unable to consent to the assisted suicide.

 Peter and Sheila’s estate was worth approximately £600,000.
-By clause 3 of Sheila’s Will her estate passed to Peter, provided that he survived her.
-By clause 4 of the same Will Sheila’s estate passed to a number of charities and friends if Peter was deemed not to have survived Sheila.
+Under Sheila’s Will her estate passed to Peter, provided he survived her.
+Sheila’s estate passed to a number of charities and friends if Peter was deemed not to have survived.

 The Macmillan charity applied for relief against the forfeiture rule so that they could inherit Sheila and Peter’s estate as intended.